karmaniverous/blog/collections/_entity-manager/02-evolving-a-nosql-db-schema.md

 Unforfunately, we've also introduced some new problems:

-- How do we know which shard key to use for a given User record?
+- How do we know which shard key to assign to a given User record?

 - How do we apply the shard key to alternate hash keys?